 Kevin Pietersen makes an entrance

 An unlucky charm is born.
-Fast bowler Neil Hawke did most of his best work in Australian defeats, when he took 29 wickets at an average of 21, including his Test-best figures, 7 for 105 against England in Sydney in 1965-66.
+Fast bowler Neil Hawke did most of his best work in Australian defeats, where he took 29 wickets at an average of 21, including his Test-best figures, 7 for 105 against England in Sydney in 1965-66.
 Hawke is one of the few men to play for three states - Western Australia, South Australia and Tasmania - and was a top-quality Aussie Rules player as well.
 His nickname wasn't the most original, though: "Hawkeye" was prowling round cricket circles long before Channel 4's technology hit the screens.
 An extremely tough character, Hawke lived for 20 years after bowel surgery kickstarted a terrible run of ill-health.
 After he died on Christmas Day 2000, in Adelaide, his Wisden Cricket Monthly obituary was headlined: "They could not break his will."

 A renowned performance from the great George Headley.
 He became the first person to score two centuries in a Lord's Test, although West Indies still went down by eight wickets to England.
 It was the second time in his career that Headley had made two centuries in a Test, making him only the second person (after Herbert Sutcliffe) to do so.
 Headley's was a one-man show, though.
 Only one other West Indian passed 29 in the match, and England only lost seven wickets in completing victory.